I love Jesus, and so do you. But don’t you want a deeper love for Jesus?

 Wait a minute!
 I’m just kidding.
 Don’t fill up the comments section with rebukes.
 I know opera isn’t really about people dressing up like Vikings and singing in Italian.
 Opera is about pinball wizards, like in “Tommy” by The Who.

-The Critical Importance of Loving Jesus
+The Critical Importance of a Deeper Love for Jesus

 Ever try to light a match on a windy day?
 Even though I love Jesus, sometimes my love for Jesus feels about as strong as a match flame in a hurricane.
 I’m not happy about my weak love for Jesus.
 I take seriously Jesus’ warning to the church of Laodicea about being lukewarm.